-Copyright © 1960 National Fire Protection Association

-Permission is granted to re-publish material herein in laws or ordinances, and in regulations, administrative orders or similar documents issued by public authorities.
-Those desiring permission for other re-publication should consult the National Fire Protection Association.
+This publication is copyrighted by the National Fire Protection Association.
+Permission is granted to republish in full the material herein in laws, ordinances, regulations, administrative orders or similar documents issued by public authorities.
+All others desiring permission to reproduce this material in whole or in part shall consult the National Fire Protection Association.